ikreymer/webarchiveplayer/README.md

+**Please note: this project is no longer being actively developed.**

+**Please use the new [Webrecorder Player](http://github.com/webrecorder/webrecorderplayer-electron) app, [available for download here](http://github.com/webrecorder/webrecorderplayer-electron/releases/latest).
+The Webrecorder Player will receive regular feature updates in sync with https://webrecorder.io/**

 # WebArchivePlayer 1.4.7

 WebArchivePlayer is a new desktop tool which provides a simple point-and-click wrapper for viewing any web archive file (in [WARC](http://en.wikipedia.org/wiki/Web_ARChive) and ARC format).